UP | HOME

 4.1.
 API Structure & Philosophy

-2. Set parameters regarding how you want to run SCPI commands
+2. Set parameters regarding how we wish to run SCPI commands and what to do with the results.

 4. Go back to 2) till everything is done